jch27420/OPCbd_apero/content/gallery/PGallery_June2010/index.md

 <p id="caption">
 <span id="blk">
 <i>Hypericum perforatum</i> (<b>SE5</b>, <b>G5</b>), commonly known as <b><a class="one" href="https://www.inaturalist.org/taxa/56077-Hypericum-perforatum" target="_blank" title="Go to iNaturalist">St. John’s wort</a></b>, is an exotic perennial forb that was introduced to North America from the Old World.
-Its bright yellow flowers have five petals, each bearing tiny black coloured dot-like glands at their edges.
+Its bright yellow flowers have five petals, each bearing tiny black coloured dot-like glands along their margins.
 They also have many prominent yellow stamens flaring our from the centre of the flower.
 The species earned its “<i>perforatum</i>” name by having many small translucent leaf glands that are clearly visible when the leaf is held up to the sun.
-Although exotic and quite invasive to disturbed areas its extensive root system does help to control soil erosion.
+Although exotic and invasive to disturbed areas its extensive root system does help to control soil erosion.
 It’s also a good source of nectar for many pollinating insects (<b>Sheahan</b> 2012).</span>
 </p>

 </div>